devopsdays/devopsdays-web/content/events/2017-edinburgh/propose.md

 <b>We are devoted to inclusivity and welcome talk proposals from anyone who wishes to tender, regardless of race, gender or experience.</b>  All proposals will be anonymised before review.
 Our anonymity process will involve stripping any identifiable information from proposals including name, gender, geography and company.
 <br>
 <br>
 The people involved in anonymising the proposals will not be involved in their selection.
 Once the proposals have been anonymised, a team of reviewers will individually rate and categorise all proposals before coming together to discuss each category.
-Our team of reviewers will be gender balanced and will consist of a mix of nationalities.
+Our team of reviewers will include members from under-represented groups.
 A draft conference program will follow and submitters will be notified via email before the program is finalised and announced.

 <hr>
 <h3>Session Formats</h3>